ubc-library-rc/intro_to_tidyverse/content/package_examples.md

 ## tidyr

 tidyr is a package that allows easy data manipulation.
-To see the full options and a tidyr cheat sheet, go to <https://tidyr.tidyverse.org>
+To see the full options and a tidyr cheat sheet, go to <a href="https://tidyr.tidyverse.org" target="_blank">their website</a>.

 Today, we will talk about pivoting data, which is an important first step before analyzing and plotting data sets.